Keiranbeaton/lab-23-bunny-display-views/lab-keiran-beaton/README.md

 For this project we used Angular to build different views of the images we used (images of Lance Stephenson in my case), and used angular routing to navigate between those views.

 ## Running the app
+First, clone down the repo and run `npm install` in the command line to install all the necessary dependencies

 To run the app, type `npm run watch` in the command line.
 This will create the bundle and serve the app on localhost:8080

 To navigate to different views, simply click around the site.